apocalyptech/pystarboundmap/README.md

 Yet another Starbound mapper!

+**NOTE:** This branch includes some routines to check for duplicate items between (and inside of) chests.
+Just used by myself to see if I'd had any duplicate clothing items that I'd missed, since it gets a little difficult to tell in the ingame UI.
+The info just prints out on the console, and accumulates its contents information as you click on chests.
+This feature isn't really intended for public use, and it's not properly integrated.
+I don't really have plans to integrate it, either -- just keeping it out here because I find it personally useful for the above purpose.

 This project intends to be a reasonably basic Starbound map viewer, focusing on a few simple map introspection tasks, rather than on 100% accurate map rendering.
 The kinds of tasks that I'd wanted out of the program were: looking